Customizing Form Templates

 There’s a wide variety of the types of forms and letters you can set up in the Form Templates function.
 To make it easy to create your own forms, a set of default templates are included.
 The templates can be used as is or modified if needed.
 We recommend going through all the forms and letters and making them your own.

 This section covers some of the basics for customizing forms in the Form Templates function.
-To access the Form Templates function, you must be logged in as a user belonging to the Administrator security group.
+To access the Form Templates function, you must be logged in as a user belonging to a security group that is allowed to use the Form Templates function.

 Click Tools > Form Templates to begin.